kenneym/kenneym.github.io/_experiences/bioinformatics.md

 **Specialized Skills**:
 - Gained familiarity in parallel computing and GPU processing
 - Learned how to build GPU-enabled containerized applicaitons, and how to leverage the `nvidia-docker` tool
 - Built a NVIDIA GPU machine from scratch.
 This excercise allowed me to develop and test GPU containers and codes I had written locally and on a native graphical interface, and also provided me a basic understanding of computer architechture.
-Througout the process of building the GPU machine, a fellow intern and I realized that many data scientists were unaware of how to properly install a GPU or how to install the proper drivers & software to run NVIDIA GPUs on their linux system.
+Through the process of building the GPU machine, a fellow intern and I realized that many data scientists were unaware of how to properly install a GPU or how to install the proper drivers & software to run NVIDIA GPUs on their linux system.
 As such, we decided to write a guide in the Fedora Magazine on how to properly install GPU hardware and drivers on a Fedora linux system.
 Over the past year, this post has helped approximately 70,000 viewers.
-See the post [here](https://fedoramagazine.org/install-nvidia-gpu/)
+See the post [here](https://fedoramagazine.org/install-nvidia-gpu/).

 ---

 ## Molecular Dynamics Containers
 ![nvidia-docker-logo](/assets/images/nvidia-docker-banner.png)
 Molecular dynamics is an extremely expensive process from a computational pepspective.
 In order to use it effectively to improve our antibody design process, our company needed to be able to deploy molecular dynamics software across our company server network and across cloud platforms.
-In order to make this possible, my first task as an intern was to develop configurable Docker containers for the popular molecular dynamics programs `VMD` (a visual molecular modelling program) and `NAMD` (a molecular dynamics engine).
+In order to make this possible, my first task as an intern was to develop configurable Docker containers for the popular molecular dynamics programs [`VMD`](https://www.ks.uiuc.edu/Research/vmd/) (a visual molecular modeling program) and [`NAMD`](https://www.ks.uiuc.edu/Research/namd/) (a molecular dynamics engine).

 GPU Acceleration allows these programs to run up to 50X faster than on normal CPU servers, so I additionally built several containers ready for GPU workloads.
 These containers now allow CST to easily deploy molecular dynamics programs quickly and effectively, and to leverage the benefits of parallel computing.

-As part of the open source initiatives of my mentor, we decided to publish the containers I created to [**Github**](https://github.com/kenneym/vmd-namd-gpu-containers).
+As part of the open source initiatives of my mentor, we decided to publish the containers I created to {% include icon-github.html username='kenneym/vmd-namd-gpu-containers' label='Github'%}

+---

-### Structural Antibody Design using Alanine Scanning
+## Structural Antibody Design using Alanine Scanning
 {% include image.html url="/assets/images/viral-capsid.png" description="Simulation of a viral capsid immersed in water" %}

 As a part of my work, I developed a molecular dynamics workflow to improve our antibody design process.
 I developed guidelines, wrote scripts, and worked with industry experts in order to develop a method for CST to leverage molecular dynamics simulations for better antibody design.
 For this leg of my work, I employed my `NAMD` and `VMD` containers to leverage cloud resources.